Amiga Basic: History and description

-Along with Microsoft's very similar BASIC for the Macintosh, AmigaBASIC was the first BASIC interpreter from Microsoft to not require line numbers, adopting instead a top-down approach to executing the lines of code, and labels to indicate the GOTO instruction where to jump.
+Along with Microsoft's very similar BASIC for the Macintosh, Amiga Basic was the first BASIC interpreter from Microsoft to not require line numbers, adopting instead a top-down approach to executing the lines of code, and labels to indicate the GOTO instruction where to jump.
 However programs that contained line numbers were able to run; the line numbers were simply treated as labels for the purpose of flow control.
-It was also the first Microsoft interpreted language capable of calling OS functions and dynamic libraries through the command "LIBRARY".
+It was also the first Microsoft interpreted language capable of calling OS functions and dynamic libraries through the command LIBRARY.
 For example: LIBRARY Graphics.library command invokes the standard Amiga Graphics.library from which to call functions.